-Can trained community members build trust and localized momentum around energy efficiency and building improvements for multi-family buildings as well as small and medium-sized commercial buildings within their underserved communities?
+Can trained community members build trust and localized momentum around energy efficiency and building improvements for public housing buildings.

 The BIT Neighborhood pilot aims to apply BIT Building practices to unite energy efficiency projects and workforce development initiatives in these communities.
 BIT Building is a set of cost-effective industry standards for existing buildings that enables all types of property owners and operators (except single family residential) to understand and adopt high-performance best practices.
-The pilot will recruit and train workforce initiative graduates to serve as energy performance improvement coaches, called BIT Aides, using the BIT Building curriculum.
+The pilot will recruit and train Section 3 qualified workforce members to serve as energy performance improvement coaches, called BIT Aides, using the BIT Building curriculum.

-In addition to training BIT Aides, Slipstream will recruit 20-30 buildings in income eligible communities into a process involving the benchmarking of energy, air quality, water and waste performance.
+In addition to training BIT Aides, Slipstream will work with the Chicago Housing Authority to identify 20-30 CHA buildings into a process involving the benchmarking of energy, air quality, water and waste performance.
 BIT Aides will then lead enrolled buildings toward an improvement goal of 10 percent or greater and implement a continuous improvement workplan.
 BIT Aides will assist buildings in making operational improvements that generate energy savings and support owners/operators through utility energy efficiency incentive application processes.
 Slipstream will assist BIT Aides in collecting operational and energy usage data for each project and will create a robust measurement and verification strategy to understand the program's overall impact on energy use over time.